SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 is a good predictor.
 Note that: use of statins is a good predictor (and in the good direction); diabetes is a good predictor (in the bad direction); nothing else makes the grade (including ACE/ARB drugs).

+So that was time to progression to severe disease.
+They also did a similar analysis for time to death.
+However, since nothing was statistically significant, it was exiled to the supplement of the paper.

 <img src="{{site.baseurl }}/images/2020-10-15-covid-vs-statins-ace-inhibitors-daniels-3.png" width="400" height="150" alt="Daniels: Kaplan-Meier" title="Daniels: Kaplan-Meier" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 They did something called a Cox proportional hazards model to (essentially) measure